Sexual Abuse and Evil in the Catholic Church

 First approach of the Serpent to Adam and Eve.
 Gustave Doré (1832-1885)

 Ripping extracts from a greater whole is tricky.
-So much context is lost.
+Much context is lost.

 By contrast, we offered a very small extract last time (here), where we we also introduced the conflict between the book’s two main characters: GT – the Gentle Traditionalist himself – and GPL his sceptical, secular interlocutor.